Gaoyuan-Li/multimodulon/docs/index.rst

 Welcome to MultiModulon's documentation!
 ========================================

-**MultiModulon** is a Python package for an integrative multi-species/multi-strains/multi-modalities framework.
+**MultiModulon** is a Python package for an integrative multi-species/multi-strains/multi-modalities analysis framework.
 It enables the identification of conserved and species-specific regulatory modules across multiple bacterial strains or species.

 .. note::
    This project is under active development.
 The API may change in future releases.